szepeviktor/infrastructure-for-hosting-web-applications/README.md

 This document is the result of several hundreds of real-life incidents.
 `#SaaS`

-My policy on providing services is to **use specialized service provides**, not popular ones.
+My policy on providing services is to **use specialized service providers**, not popular ones.

 ## WWW